dubhalley/Front_Panel/README.md

 Most easy-to-find machines cannot engrave in aluminum.
 But aluminum is painted, so engraving works in place of cutting.
 However, you'll need to drill the holes with a drill press and cut the edge precisely.
-But it's functional, and inexpensive, as sports clubs use this material for their advertising.
+But it's functional, quite pretty, and inexpensive, as sports clubs use this material for their advertising.
 As their sponsors change, they no longer use the old panels...
 On one side there's the advertising, on the other it's blank, ready to engrave, sometimes even with the protective layer still on :)